-Fine tuning my the polar alignment accuracy of my telescope mount using the QHY PoleMaster.
+Fine-tuning the polar alignment accuracy of my telescope mount using the QHY PoleMaster.

 The reason for this specification is that by releasing the RA clutch, you shift the rotational center of the mount.
 Instead, keep the RA clutch locked, and perform this rotation by pressing the east button on the keypad.

-Next the on-screen prompts tell you to confirm the center of rotation.
+Next, the on-screen prompts tell you to confirm the center of rotation.
 Eventually, you will get to a point where the application displays a small green circle.
 This is exactly where the pole star needs to be.
 At this point, the ultra-fine adjustments you make to your polar alignment are far beyond what’s possible with the naked eye.

 I wonder how far off the north celestial pole I was in the past?

 Aligning the polar axis of my telescope mount with the true north celestial pole using the PoleMaster.